andreww/fox/DoX/Debugging.md

      call xml_AddAttribute(xf=file, name=name, value=array, nvalue=n)

-then if `n` is wring, you may end up with an array overrun, and cause a crash.
+then if `n` is wrong, you may end up with an array overrun, and cause a crash.

 We highly recommend wherever possible using the Fortran-90 style, like so: